We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 Research-backed wealth management and brokerage services with help from a dedicated advisor.

 Fidelity Investments is designed for both beginner and experienced investors.
 It offers tools to customize and analyze your trades, and guidance supported by stock research.
-But watch out for high margin rates and fees.
+But watch out for high management fees and costs for broker-assisted trades.

 Peter Carleton is a writer that covers banking and investing, breaking down what you need to know about where you put your money.
 When Peter's not thinking about cutting-edge banking apps and robo-advisors, he runs a creative agency and spends his spare time cooking or reading.